Ghirensics/ghiro/docs/src/setup/index.rst

 Running Ghiro as service
 ========================

-If you want to run Ghiro as an enterprise service you have to get rid of Django web server and run Ghiro with a production ready tool.
+If you want to run Ghiro as a service you have to get rid of Django web server and run Ghiro inside a web server (i.e. Apache).

 Database
 --------
 We do not suggest SQLite3 for production environment, please go for MySQL or PostgreSQL.
 In this example we are going to show you how to configure Ghiro with MySQL.

 Setup MySQL and Python drivers with the following command (run as root or with sudo)::